enthought/mayavi/docs/source/application.rst

           (with optional scaling between [0, 1]).
 This is useful when the input data has vector input but no scalar data for the magnitude of the vectors.

+   ExtractVectorComponents
+	  Wraps the TVTK ExtractVectorComponents filter to extract components of a vector.
+This is useful for analysing individual components of a vector data.

    GaussianSplatter
           This filter splat points into a volume with an elliptical,